We have a dynamic Board of Directors championing our cause, while helping to strengthen the organization and scale our impact.

 Kevin Torvik

-Interim Vice-Chair
+Vice-Chair

 Barry Capozzi

-Barry Capozzi brings over two decades of experience with the Teamsters, where he has served as a union representative and shop steward for five years.
+Barry Capussi brings over two decades of experience with the Teamsters, where he has served as a union representative and shop steward for five years.
 His extensive tenure has given him a deep understanding of various trades and professions, enabling him to facilitate career pathways for union members.
 Being instrumental in developing the YBYG-Teamsters partnership for the last three years, Barry is poised to contribute meaningfully as a member of YBYG's board of directors.
 Passionate about advancing YBYG's youth mentorship and employment initiatives, he aims to empower young individuals by bridging the gap between education and stable, good-earning careers with promising trajectories.
 His dedication to fostering opportunities aligns seamlessly with YBYG's mission and vision.

 Justin Borsato